Lectem/BadAccessGuards/README.md

 That's it!
 Now all we need to do is to check those invariants.
 If the operations are executed on a single thread, those invariants cannot break.

 Which means that if the invariants do not hold, something bad happened!
 There are two options:
-- A race condition happened
+- A race condition happened.
-- Some kind of recursion happened
+- Some kind of recursion happened.

-And since we do not need a 100% error detection, these states changes do not need to be atomic.
+And since we do not need a 100% error detection, these state changes do not need to be atomic.
 We just want to force the reads and writes of the state.
 **Remember:** the invariants can not break on a single thread except in the case of a recursion!

 > **Note:** We do not care about potential reorders of the operations by the compiler.
 It must honor the invariants from a single-thread point of view.